tmkim/mle-basic/README.txt

             * trying to delete, get new list of exams, update number for each exam in new list
             * new list is including the exam that was deleted.. need to delay?
             ~ Kinda works, but you have to refresh page for numbers to be updated.
 Might need to figure out map/pipe?
+            .. tried a few different approaches but still having trouble with refreshing list after update.
+                - I think timing is weird, whenever I try to refresh the list, it tries to apply delete/update again..

+05/13
+    > working on updating exam deletion to remap exam numbers -- GOTTEM!!!!
+            * moved logic to exam.service
+                -- new function "updateExamNums()"
+                -- delete exam -> service.updateExamNums():
+                   -- load new list into tmp_exams$, iterate to update entries, refresh this.exams$ within update